-Bathroom Facilities: *2016 UPDATE: The vault toilet in the Yellow Medicine Campground was damaged in a storm on July 16 and will not be available for the remainder of the year.* Vault toilets are available year-round in the Yellow Medicine, Riverside, and Equestrian campgrounds, as well as the picnic grounds and confluence day-use area.
+Bathroom Facilities: *2016 UPDATE: The vault toilet in the Yellow Medicine Campground was damaged in a storm on July 16 and will not be available for the remainder of the year.* Vault toilets are available year-round in the Yellow Medicine, Riverside, and Equestrian campgrounds, as well as the picnic grounds and confluence day-use areas.
 Flush toilets will be available for the 2016 season starting on May 1st and will remain open into October until the Monday after MEA weekend.

 Dump Station: None in the park.
-Nearest dump station located in Granite Falls near the water treatment plant on US Highway 212.
+Nearest dump station located in Granite Falls near the water treatment plant on US Highway 212 (across from Hardees)

 Special Notes for RV Campers: Gravel spurs in the campground.

-Reservations: The 2015 reservation season has ended.
-The 2016 Reservation season will begin on May 1st .
+Reservations: The 2016 reservation season will begin on May 1st .
 Reservations can be made a year in advance online or by calling 1-866-85PARKS.

 Best time to contact the park: